 When powered by a single-cell Li-Po/Li-Ion battery, the development board offers an option to be operated remotely.
-Combined with the fact that the board can be remotely programmed and debugged over the WiFi network, the EasyPIC v8 for dsPIC30 development board allows complete autonomy, allowing it to be used in some very specific situations: hazardous environments, agricultural applications, etc.
+Combined with the fact that the board can be remotely programmed and debugged over the WiFi network, the EasyAVR v8 development board allows complete autonomy, allowing it to be used in some very specific situations: hazardous environments, agricultural applications, etc.

-It is advised to disable the battery charging circuitry if there is no battery connected to the EasyPIC v8 for dsPIC30 development board.
+NOTE It is advised to disable the battery charging circuitry if there is no battery connected to the EasyAVR v8 development board.
 This can be done using CODEGRIP Suite.